Circassians: Iran

 Iran has a significant Circassian population.
-It once had a very large community, but the vast amount were assimilated in the population in the course of centuries.
+It once had a very large community, but the vast majority were assimilated in the population in the course of centuries.
 The Safavid (1501–1736) and Qajar (1789–1925) dynasties saw the importing and deporting of large numbers of Circassians to Persia, where many enjoyed prestige in the harems and in the élite armies (the so-called ghulams), while many others settled and deployed as craftsmen, labourers, farmers and regular soldiers.
 Many members of the Safavid nobility and élite had Circassian ancestry and Circassian dignitaries, such as the kings Abbas II of Persia (reigned 1642–1666) and Suleiman I of Persia (reigned 1666–1694).
 While traces of Circassian settlements in Iran have lasted into the 20th century, many of the once large Circassian minority became assimilated into the local population.

 However, significant communities of Circassians continue to live in particular cities in Iran, like Tabriz and Tehran, and in the northern provinces of Gilan and Mazandaran.

-Notable places of traditional Circassian settlement in Iran include Gilan Province, Fars Province, Isfahan, and Tehran (due to contemporary migration).
+Notable places of traditional Circassian settlement in Iran include Gilan province, Fars province, Isfahan, and Tehran (due to contemporary migration).
 Circassians in Iran are the nation's second largest Caucasus-derived nation after the Georgians.

 Rest of Western Asia

 Significant communities live in Jordan, Syria (see Circassians in Syria), and smaller communities live in Israel (in the villages of Kfar Kama and Rehaniya—see Circassians in Israel).
 Circassians are also present in Iraq.
 Baghdad, Sulaymaniyah, and Diyala comprise the country's main cities with Circassians, though lesser numbers are spread in other regions and cities as well.
+In Cyprus, they settled in Tserkezoi and Tsiflikoudia, near Limassol.